 Your newborn baby loves a massage and often sleeps right after it.
 This is because your little munchkin feels so relaxed.
 During a massage, your baby’s body produces a hormone called oxytocin, which is a “feel good” hormone that helps lower stress levels.
 This aids in balancing the heart rate, lowering blood pressure and improving your baby’s appetite.

-Also, a massage makes a baby feel cared for.
+Also, a newly born baby massage makes your little one feel cared for.
 When they feel their needs are being met, they are less likely to respond strongly to stressful situations.
 This lowers the production of cortisol.

-Many new parents opt for a reliable baby massage service, attend baby massage workshops or join baby massage courses for mama, as this improves the overall health and well-being of your little one.
-Done properly, a massage can:
+Many new parents opt for a reliable baby massage centre, seek a qualified baby massage instructor or join baby massage courses for mama, as this improves the overall health and well-being of your little one.
+Done properly, a massage of new born baby can:

 Let’s not forget that your baby was in constant contact with the womb for around nine months.
 Suddenly, the little munchkin is out in the open and craves the caressing and loving touch.
 A gentle, yet steady hand massaging your baby can create a sense of bonding for your little one.

 Massage time is not limited to your physical touch.
 While massaging your little one, you make eye contact with your baby.
 This promotes a very easy, relaxed and joyful way of bonding and connection between a parent and the baby.